zekzekus/dotfiles/README.md

 * Leader key is `space`.
 * Local leader is `\`.
 * I am not using anything as autocompletion engine.
-Just language client sources by default except vimscript, Go and Clojure.
+Just language client sources by default except Go and Clojure.
 Those have their own sources implemented.
 * For a while I am going for simplicity so I removed statusline completely.

 ### Key bindings List